christophsax/seasonalbook.content/proposal/outline.md

 - Overview of the Book

 - The Book wants to give concrete advise in case of a problem.
-Idealy we want to have a quick check list that gives readers a starting point where to look for further advice.
+Ideally we want to have a quick check list that gives readers a starting point where to look for further advice.
 That could be something like a Cheat Sheet (https://www.rstudio.com/resources/cheatsheets/) with quick advise and chapter references.

 PART II: X-13 ARIMA-SEATS
 =========================

+This section gets readers familiar with X-13ARIMA-SEATS.
+The section begins by explaining the history and pedagogy of the software.
+This leads directly into discussing the most crucial aspects of X-13ARIMA-SEATS.

-## Overview of the Sofware
+## Overview of the Software

 - History of the Software

 - Elements of the Software

-- Overiew of main choices user needs to make
+- Overview of main choices user needs to make

-## Series Input

-- available data formats

-- overview of series spec

 ## Transform Spec

 - short section about transform

-- Could use to discuss multiplicative vs additive adjument here.
+- Could use to discuss multiplicative vs additive adjustment here.

 - Case Study idea: Decide between log vs no-log transformation